PrISUm/Tritium-Mitsuba-Resources/README.md

 # Tritium-Mitsuba-Resources
-Very hard to find documentation and software relating to Tritium and Mitsuba products, namely the Mitsuba 2096 III and the Tritium Wavesculpter 22
+Very hard to find documentation and software relating to Tritium and Mitsuba products, namely the Mitsuba 2096 III and the Tritium Wavesculptor 22